Deceased estates and duty

 Property transfers to be lodged with us (non Duties Online)

-- A transfer arising on an intestacy,
+- A transfer arising on an intestacy.

-- A transfer of dutiable property not made for valuable consideration by the legal personal representative of the deceased person to a beneficiary in satisfaction of the beneficiary’s entitlement under the will or arising on an intestacy,
+- A transfer of dutiable property not made for valuable consideration by the executor to a beneficiary in satisfaction of the beneficiary’s entitlement under the will or arising on an intestacy.

-- A transfer that has taken place under Part IV of the Administration and Probate Act 1958,
+- A transfer that has taken place under Part IV of the Administration and Probate Act 1958.

-- A transfer under a testamentary trust
+- A transfer under a testamentary trust.